 You must first know the different grip types and how to use the proper grip that can help you develop your game quickly.

 The shakehand grip is highly recommended for beginners because it is the most common and easy to use among the different grip styles.

 A wrong grip style will make it difficult for you to develop your techniques.

 There are no magic ways to improve your skills.
-You have to follow the normal process and the only thing you can do is to work hard and focus on improving your game.
+You have to follow the normal process, and the only thing you can do is work hard and focus on improving your game.

-In table tennis, you can make mistakes, like every other sport but your ability to learn from your mistake is very important.
+You can make mistakes in table tennis, like every other sport, but your ability to learn from your mistake is essential.
 If your stroke gets stopped by the net, play it a little bit high next time.

-This is the most important among the table tennis tips for beginners that have been mention above.
-As the saying goes practice makes perfect.
-You must practice every technique you learn for you to get it right.
+It is the most important among the table tennis tips for beginners that have been mention above.
+As the saying goes, practice makes perfect.
+It would help if you practiced every technique you learn for you to get it right.
 The more you practice a new technique, the more it becomes part of you.